Sustainability

 Our fleet today

-Electric delivery is operational, not aspirational
+Electric delivery is operational, not aspirational.

-Over 20 electric delivery bikes
+Electric delivery bikes

-ShaQ Express operates over 20 electric delivery bikes today, all running daily operations in Accra.
+Running daily operations in Accra.
 These are working vehicles, not pilots, integrated into our regular last mile dispatch.

-A mixed fleet by design
+Fleet by design

 We use charging and battery-swap infrastructure provided by ecosystem partners.
 ShaQ Express does not own or operate that infrastructure.
 The relationship is operational, and its reliability is what makes our electric fleet possible.